Prepare For Your NVIDIA DLI Training

 -

-Test your system and audio after you’ve confirmed your account.
+Test your system’s audio in advance.
 Click on the following link to do so: https://smart.newrow.com/room/testPage.

 - We highly recommend the use of headsets for optimal audio quality and to limit background noise and feedback.